|

-The motto: OPERTA APERTA means "Secrets Revealed", referring to the value of aerial reconnaissance - one of the important roles of the Squadron in its early operational days.
-One of Australia's top flying units, No.3 Squadron is now equipped with F/A-18 Hornet fighter-bomber aircraft and based at Williamtown, NSW.
-There are over 200 airmen and airwomen plus over two dozen officers (predominantly the pilots) on strength.
-The Squadron proudly displays, in their crew rooms, many souvenirs and photos portraying the Squadron's history and achievements.
+The Latin motto: OPERTA APERTA means "Secrets Revealed", referring to the value of aerial reconnaissance - one of the important roles of the Squadron in its early operational days and also an important capability in the modern-day.
+One of Australia's top flying units, No.3 Squadron is now equipped with F/A-18 Hornet fighter-bomber aircraft and based at Williamtown RAAF Base, NSW.
+There are around 200 airmen and airwomen and two dozen officers (predominantly the pilots) on strength at any one time.
+The Squadron proudly displays, in their crew rooms, many souvenirs and photos portraying their historic achievements. |

 |||

-| HISTORIC DATES - WORLD WAR I: | |||
+HISTORIC DATES - WORLD WAR I: | |||

-| COMMANDING OFFICERS | LANDING GROUNDS | SIGNIFICANT DATES |
+COMMANDING OFFICERS | LANDING GROUNDS | SIGNIFICANT DATES |

 EVENTS ... |